 About

-Adam Ruch is a PhD candidate and researcher in videogames at the Department of Media, Music and Cultural Studies at Macquarie University, Sydney Australia.
+Adam Ruch is is a researcher and program director at Qantm College in Sydney Australia.
+He coordinates the Bachelor of Interactive Entertainment degree, teaching game design.
 This is a collection of thoughts that such study encourages.

 Recent Posts